99003572/Arya-Calculator/1. Requirements/4W & 1H/README.md

 4. **WHY?**

-Calculators can provide much more precise, accurate results without any error when compared to the calculations made by user.
+Calculators can provide much more precise,accurate results without any error when compared to the calculations made by user.
 Calculators are designed in such a way that anybody can make use of it easily.

 5. **HOW?**